-Long-outstanding trade receivables represent due from customers related to the LEC business (landline-based telephone and long-distance service) of the Company which were fully provided an allowance for ECL.
+Long-outstanding trade receivables represent due from third party customers related to the LEC business (landline-based telephone and long-distance service) of the Company which were fully provided an allowance for ECL.

-Advances to suppliers include prepayments made to suppliers for services related to promotions, IT solutions, networks and telecommunication.
+Advances to suppliers include payments made to suppliers for services related to promotions, IT solutions, networks and telecommunication.